newrelic/newrelic-telemetry-sdk-node/README.md

 ## Getting Started

-To get started with the telemetry SDK, you'll need a New Relic Insert API key.
+To get started with the Telemetry SDK, you'll need a New Relic Insert API key.
 If you need help finding or generating this (or any) API key, [our docs have you covered](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys).

-Once you have this key in place, you can install the `@newrelic/telemetry-sdk` via `npm` (or your preferred package manager)
+Once you have this key in place, you can install the `@newrelic/telemetry-sdk` package via `npm` (or your preferred package manager)

     $ npm install @newrelic/telemetry-sdk

-Once installed, you can get started with a simple program that will create a metric, record one occurrence of that metric, and then send that metrics to New Relic in a batch.
+Once installed, you can get started with a simple program that will create a metric, record one occurrence of that metric, and then send that metric to New Relic in a batch.

 ```javascript
     const {MetricBatch,CountMetric,MetricClient}